 Red Spider Mite can be an issue if humidity is very low or there is a lot of dry air around the leaves, for example if placed near a working radiator.
-However, providing Spider Mites aren't a problem this is a palm that really doesn't care about low or high humidity.
+However, providing Spider Mites aren't a problem in your home this is a palm that really doesn't care too much about low or high humidity.

 Limit the amount of water when light or temperature levels are low

 Because there are often several plants in a single pot all fighting for the limited number of nutrients in the soil, you should look to feed on a semi regular basis.
 That said, these palms are still relatively small and don't need masses of feed to do well.
 A general feed once every couple of months will be enough for mature plants.
 Younger plants will be happy with slightly more, so aim for once a month.

 Warmth is needed for actual growth to occur 20°C (68°F) - 27°C (80°F).
 A lower temperature is fine as the plant will still survive providing it doesn't dip much below 10°C (50°F), just be aware that slow or no growth might be symptom of the temperature being too cold.

-As mentioned in our introduction section above, Neanthe bella is often sold in clusters of several plants, as you can see in the picture on the right.
+As mentioned in our introduction section above, Chamaedorea is often sold in clusters of several plants close together, as you can see in the photo above.
 This means you can look to increase your stock through division.
-Be warned when you divide a plant you effect its appearance in a big way so think carefully before you do it.
+Be warned when you divide a plant you effect its appearance in a big way, so think carefully before you do it.

-Even in a bright light location, if the temperature is high and you water perfectly, growth is still rather slow.
+Even in a bright light location, if the temperature is warm and you water perfectly, growth is still rather slow.
 With that said, maturity is reached after only a few years because the ultimate height and spread tends to be on the dwarf size when comparing all the different palms species side by side.

 In general these are short plants, and few grown indoors will ever be taller than 3ft / 1m, although 6ft / 1.8m specimen plants are not unheard of.
 The spread will narrow towards the base and become wider as you move upwards.